quyanchen/VAJEL/README.md

 # VAJEL

-This is the code for our paper: Protein Complex Identification through Variational Autoencoder-Based Joint Learning on Knowledge-Enhanced PPI Attribute Networks.
+This is the code for our paper: Protein Complex Identification via Joint Embedding Learning with a Variational Graph Autoencoder.

 ## **Requirements**